aberrya/WildFireSmokeDetection/README.md

-Thanks to AIForManKind for providing Quick Start Demo https://github.com/aiformankind/wildfire-smoke-detection-camera and providning label Image Data Set.
+Thanks to AIForManKind for providing Quick Start Demo https://github.com/aiformankind/wildfire-smoke-detection-camera and providing labeled smoke Image Data Set.

+Also special thanks to [HPWREN](http://hpwren.ucsd.edu/) for providing access to HPWREN camera images.

 ### Saved Model
 Submitted fined tune model is trained with EfficientDet-d3 using TensorFlow.

 Data Set - 737 images.
-After augmenting (Horizontal Flip and added brightness), dataset was :-
+After augmenting (Horizontal Flip and brightness), dataset used was :-

    Training Images : 1739